Rlhoste/LegendHub/README.md

 Open project on Android studio and get a version of android higher than >7 on your VM.
 Connect to the firebase database to get all informations on database.
+# Architecture

+One script file for each views
+- Sign in
+- Join room
+- Wait your friends
+then play !
+- Describe the photo with a funny legend
+- Choose the winner
+- Show his response with the photo
+- Show scoreboard

 # How to contribute